 Do you consider tires a one-and-done product?
+Are tires part of your regular semi truck maintenance?
 When the tread is gone, is it time for brand new tires?
 Nope!
 It is time to change your way of thinking.
 Tires are some of the most expensive parts of the truck.
 Do not throw them away after the tread is worn out.
 If the casing is still sound, retread your tires.
 Retreading is a cost effective way to get the most from your tires.
 Maintaining a proper, preventative tire regimen can extend your tires’ lifespans and save your business money.

 Nothing damages a tire’s casing faster than improper tire inflation.
 Over-inflating wears out the center of the casing, leading to blowouts.
 Under-inflating wears on the tire’s shoulder and damages the casing’s structure.
 In some situations, the casings may even become separated from the tread creating dangerous driving conditions.
 Whether over- or under-inflated, both of these scenarios lead to purchasing brand new tires.
 Check your tire pressure as part of your preventative maintenance routine.
 If able, implement pressure checks into your pre- and post-trip checks.